windysavage/windysavage.github.io/_posts/2020-10-16-Decoding-strategies-in-text-generation.md

 tags:   NLP transformer deep-learning
 ---

+## Before delving into the details...
+Hi, this post is aimed at introducing common decoding strategies for text generation (ex: GPT-2).
+Decoding strategies play an important role when developing NLG (Natural Language Generation)models, and the choice of decoding algorithm could have huge impact on the quality of generated sequences!

+In this post, I will explain what is auto-regressive language generation first, and then I will move on to the introduction of several decoding algorithms.

 ## Auto-regressive language generation
 Auto-regressive language generation assumes that the element  of output sequence at timestep $$t$$ is determined by the input sequence and timesteps before $$t$$.